 Car Seat Help for Low-Income Families

-Besides the violation program, there are many programs that are found in Minnesota that gives out free car seats to families such as:
+Besides the violation program, there are many programs that are found in Minnesota that give out free car seats to families, such as:

 - North Valley Public Health in Warren, Minnesota

 - Inter County Nursing Service in Thief River Falls, Minnesota

 - Polk County Public Health in Crookston, Minnesota